ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 Conservativism for standardization
 """"""""""""""""""""""""""""""""""

-With both of these signatures being very minimal, I think they would be easy uncontroversial candidates for a new language report.
+With both of these extensions being very minimal, I think they would be easy uncontroversial candidates for a new language report.
 Conversely, all implicit binding constructs are very fraught with a complicated mix of upsides and downsides, we and should only standardize them with great care.

 Motivation for ``-XNoImplicitBinds``